CoAntrimMan/BibleStudy/General thoughts.md

 His 20 years with trial and hard work under Laban had made him a man.
 Before he had been mothered and a soilt child.

+## Psalm 118
+**Give thanks unto the Lord**
+- he is Good
+- enduring mercy

+Who:
+- Israel
+- Aaron
+- Them that fear the Lord